All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Just Coroners Versus Medical Examiner Systems

-Just Coroners Versus Medical Examiner Systems In the second episode of our medicolegal death investigation special release season, Just Science interviews John Fudenberg, the Coroner for Clark County, Nevada.
-Listen along as Just Science explores commonalities and differences between the…
+← Back to Just Science Podcast Original Release Date: October 8, 2018 In episode two of our 2018 Medicolegal Death Investigation Special Release Season, Just Science interviews John Fudenberg, the Coroner for Clark County, Nevada.
+Listen along as Just Science…

 Advancing Research Initiatives and Combatting the Human Trafficking Epidemic